Making a batch of baked beef ribs in the oven takes all the

 Combine the dry ingredients and season the ribs.
 Place them in a large freezer bag, or in a non-reactive (glass, plastic or stainless) bowl or pan.
 Cover with the sauce and marinate for at least 4 hours, preferably overnight.
 Place the ribs and sauce in a large baking pan, in a single layer.

 Cover with a tightly fitting piece of aluminum foil.
-Be sure the foil does not touch the ribs or sauce.
+If using a steel pan, be sure the foil does not touch the ribs or sauce.
 The acidity of the sauce will react with the aluminum, and eat a hole through it.
 And you'll have liquified aluminum on your ribs, which is just plain unappetizing!

 Baking the ribs in a foil covered pan steams them, a cooking process that does a very good job at tenderizing tough meats.
 The only more effective way to tenderize the ribs is to cook them in a pressure cooker...but that's another recipe!